-(412) 350-6905 or (800) 490-8505 alleghenycounty.us/Human-Services/ About/Contact/Older-Adult-Abuse.aspx
+(412) 350-6905 or (800) 490-8505 alleghenycounty.us/Services/Seniors/ Elder-Abuse

 Protective Services investigates reports of abuse, neglect (including selfneglect), abandonment and financial exploitation.
 It also provides assistance to alleviate the risk of harm.
 To anonymously report a concern, call the hotline listed above.
 Any person who suspects that any adult is being abused, neglected, exploited or abandoned may file a report 24 hours a day.
 Abuse reports can be made for someone being abused, neglected whether the person lives in the community or in a care facility such as a nursing home, personal care home or hospital.
 Reporters may remain anonymous and have legal protection from retaliation, discrimination and civil or criminal prosecution.
 Victims have the right to guarantee that all information concerning their case will remain confidential.